Refugee, granny and nurse aide among US storm dead

 Carolyn Eubanks, 63, had a heart condition and depended on an oxygen machine, her family told Buffalo News.

-Her son and his stepbrother travelled to her house to try to rescue her, but a journey that usually takes 10 minutes by car instead took hours due to road closures and stuck vehicles.
+Her son and his stepbrother travelled to her house to try to rescue her, but a journey that usually takes 10 minutes by car instead took seven hours due to road closures and stuck vehicles.
+They were eventually able to park two blocks away from Ms Eubanks' home.

 As her son, Antwaine Parker, tried to walk her to his car, she collapsed in the snow.
-Parker banged on a neighbour's door for help.
+Mr Parker banged on a neighbour's door for help.

-The strangers rushed out to help Eubanks inside, but she quickly succumbed.
+The strangers rushed out to help Ms Eubanks inside, but she quickly succumbed.

-Her body then lay in the house for 24 hours before she was taken to a hospital.
+Her body lay in the house for 24 hours before she was taken to a hospital.

 The couple "allowed my mother to rest in peace on their living room floor", Mr Parker said.